myllym/spptest-papers/README.md

 ## RankTestSCSup.pdf: Supplementary material for the paper "Multiple Monte Carlo Testing, with Applications in Spatial Point Processes", with code examples

-The document contains supplementary material for the paper
+The document `RankTestSCSup.pdf` contains supplementary material for the paper

 Mrkvička, T., Myllymäki, M. and Hahn, U. (2016).
 Multiple Monte Carlo testing, with applications in spatial point processes.
 Statistics & Computing, accepted.